zakirullin/cognitive-load/README.md

 stuff1 // 🧠++
 ```

-We can focus on the happy path only, thus freeing our working memory for all sort os preconditions.
+We can focus on the happy path only, thus freeing our working memory from all sorts of preconditions.

 ## High coupling with a framework
-Frameworks evolve at their own pace, which in most cases doesn't match the lifecycle of the application.
+Frameworks evolve at their own pace, which in most cases doesn't match the lifecycle of our project.

 By relying too heavily on a framework, we force all upcoming developers to learn that framework first (or its particular version).
 Even though frameworks enable us to launch MVPs in a matter of days, in the long run they tend to add unnecessary complexity and cognitive load.